Introduction

 My title - Unburying, from Liminals, Emerging - relates to a tendency I find in myself.
 I'm continually foraging into the deep past in efforts toward mapping meanings into an imagined future.
 Cathartically, It's a kind of "unburying" of the subconscious.
 A Jungian way of being in the world, and what we might call a process of individuation.
 Moving between conscious and subconscious, wakefulness or dreaming, we hover within liminalities.
 Having been consumed by these states, I find myself slowly emerging.
 How does one communicate a soundtrack to these experiences?
 (Journal entry, May 2022)

-My research stems from the curiosity of moving beyond the fixed pitches of western tuning and into a sound continuum of extended sound possibilities.
+My artistic research from the period of 2020-22, stems from the curiosity of moving beyond the fixed pitches of western tuning (12 edo) and into a sound continuum of extended sound possibilities.

-I ask questions like: can an acoustic grand piano be completely sonically-reimagined? why should western ears continue to be so accustomed to only one tuning system?
-In contrast, can “pure sounds” meet ethnically diverse microtonal tuning constellations?
-Can a newly invented tuning system dialogue with magnetic preparations to evoke timbral affects from Balinese Gamelan or Indian classical music?
-Collectively, how can this new instrument merge with spatialization and electronics to create embodied experiences for audiences?
-And how can all these elements be harnessed within a liminal psychological narrative
+I ask questions like: can an acoustic grand piano be sonically-reimagined as to re-negotiate specific core axiomatic assumptions around tuning and timbre? why should the piano continue to be so accustomed to only one tuning system?
+In contrast, how can “pure sounds” (ratios found in the harmonic series) overlap or co-exist within microtonality of ethnically diverse origin?
+Dialoging with a newly invented tuning system, what emergent properties might we find when magnetic piano preparations are used to evoke specific timbral effects from Balinese Gamelan and Indian Karnatik music?
+Collectively, how can this expanded notion of “piano” merge with spatialization to facilitate expanded perceptual experiences for audiences?
+How might a distillation of these musical elements get communicated through a post-Jungian psychological dream narrative

-My research has resulted in the creation of the microtonal prepared piano.
+My research has resulted in a microtonal prepared piano.
 In the process I’ve created my own tuning system, the Justly-Intonated Sedeng.
-Using this tuning constellation I’ve contextualized the microtonal prepared piano for three settings which has resulted in three album-length recordings for future release.
+Using this tuning I’ve contextualized the microtonal prepared piano for three settings which has resulted in three album-length recordings.

 Postcards of Nostalgia: microtonal prepared piano and sound design